top of page

 Artists who inspire me include Rembrandt, Caravaggio, Velàzquez, Picasso, Van Gogh, Ilya Repin, Tamara de Lempicka, Frida Kahlo, Evelyn de Morgan and Artemisia Gentileschi.

-When painting a portrait I aim to capture the essence of the sitter.
-I also try to create a work of art that is relevant and enduring, hopefully powerful and timeless with an emotional intensity.
-My paintings are both objective and subjective.
+When painting a portrait I aim to capture the essence of the sitter, their individuality and uniqueness whilst bridging the gap between the past the present and the future.
+I try to create a work of art that is relevant and enduring, hopefully powerful and timeless.My paintings are both objective and subjective.
 They are realist but also expressive and there is often a psychological or spiritual perspective.
+Hopefully, I create an emotional intensity which touches the essence of humanity itself.
+I seek to reveal the story of my subjects character and their lived experiences which are imparted by their expressions, their emotions and legacies.

 As an artist I reject the concept of the artist's obligation to maintain a single and cohesive style.
 Creativity involves experimentation and innovation.
-I believe that as life evolves so too does one's artistic interpretation.
+I believe that as life evolves so too does one's artistic interpretation and journey.
 Different subjects, different environments, and different times, will elicit a different reaction.
 It is vital to allow creative inspiration to flourish fully, and for me this involves the freedom to paint in a style that suits the subject, time or mood.
 I consider my general style to be that of an abstract realist.
 My work is often painterly and bold.
 I use a variety of mediums but predominantly oil paints, acrylics, gold and silver leaf.
 My big cat paintings often include diamond dust, which symbolises the precious rarity of these beautiful and endangered species.

 Diana Fosbery